dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

     time (i think...) and is computationally prohibitive in all most all circumstances (or at least is usually an inefficient way to solve a problem)

+### (11) Disruption of Connections & Interactions Alters Flow Of Energy & Power, geographically or logically

+### (12) Social, Financial and other flows indicate frequency and value of connections and interactions (Interest & Intent)

+- laplacian of these flows and their aggregates, geographically & logically, indicate intent

+### (13) Intent is also Signified by Parallel, Anti-Parallel and Orthogonal Orientations of Motion as it relates to Laplacian of High-Dimensional Surfaces Even When Hidden

+- this helps indicate intent, even when it was hidden
+  - consistency is hard to fake, any duplicity exacerbates this and displays itself as partial consistency, which ultimately serves to highlight cognizance of intent

+- (Cut in content/ideas from facets: systems theory draft)

 ### Connectedness and Social Isolation can be Measured